 ‘Know Your Units’ alcohol campaign launched in community pharmacies across Northern Ireland

-“Call into your local community pharmacy for your free unit calculator.
-It’s a handy device and will help you keep track of the number of alcohol units you consume on a weekly basis. ”
+Speak to your GP if you are concerned about your own or someone else’s drinking or call into your local community pharmacy for your free alcohol unit wheel.
+It’s a handy device and will help you keep track of the number of alcohol units you consume on a weekly basis.
+Alternatively, take the FREE Alcohol MOT test on this website by clicking here to find out how much you are drinking and if you are putting your health at risk.

 Alcohol limits and unit guidelines